-Proton velocity distributions, f_p , measured in the solar wind near 1 AU range from isotropic Maxwellian to velocity resolved double streaming configurations.
-Most of the time, and especially during high speed flow conditions, f_p cannot be described by models consisting of simple extensions to a bi-Maxwellian shape which include a third velocity moment.
-78,21 In fact a visual survey of measured proton distributions suggest that much of the time, they can be best described in terms of two unresolved, relatively drifting components, $f_p = f_M + f_B$.
+Proton velocity distributions, f_p , measured in the solar wind near 1 AU range from isotropic Maxwellian to velocity resolved double streaming configurations.21 Most of the time, and especially during high speed flow conditions, f_p cannot be described by models consisting of simple extensions to a bi-Maxwellian shape which include a third velocity moment.^{78,21} In fact a visual survey of measured proton distributions suggest that much of the time, they can be best described in terms of two unresolved, relatively drifting components, $f_p = f_M + f_B$.
 Here the subscripts M and B refer to main and beam proton components respectively.
-Such a description is demonstrated in Fig. 3 for two representative proton distributions measured in the high speed solar wind.
-24 In the top two panels of Fig. 3, the squares give the measured velocity distribution integrated over velocities perpendicular to \hat{B} , the solid triangles (circles) give the fit to $f_M(f_B)$ in terms of bi-Maxwellian functions, and the open triangles give $f_M + f_B$.
-(Equally good fits are obtained if bi-Lorentzian instead of bi-Maxwellian functions are used.
-24) Two dimensional contours of both velocity distributions are drawn in the bottom half of the figure.
+Such a description is demonstrated in Fig. 3 for two representative proton distributions measured in the high speed solar wind.24 In the top two panels of Fig. 3, the squares give the measured velocity distribution integrated over velocities perpendicular to \hat{B} , the solid triangles (circles) give the fit to $f_M(f_B)$ in terms of bi-Maxwellian functions, and the open triangles give $f_M + f_B$.
+(Equally good fits are obtained if bi-Lorentzian instead of bi-Maxwellian functions are used.24) Two dimensional contours of both velocity distributions are drawn in the bottom half of the figure.

-Quantitative characteristics of the model fits typically obtained during high speed flows are given elsewhere.
-We find importance here, is a qualitative discussion of the nature and extent of the free energy carried by solar wind protons near 1 AU.
+Quantitative characteristics of the model fits typically obtained during high speed flows are given elsewhere.24 Of importance here, is a qualitative discussion of the nature and extent of the free energy carried by solar wind protons near 1 AU.
 This energy is carried mainly by a secondary proton beam convecting along \hat{B} , relative to and faster than a main proton component.
-This motion is observed in association with a distortion of the velocity distribution of the main component such that its perpendicular temperature, T{LM} , is larger than its parallel temperature, T{LM} is larger than its parallel temperature, T{LM} in addition the beam is generally hotter than the main component and only weakly anisotropic.
-Although in a gross sense $T{\text{LB}} \gg T{\text{LB}}$, most two dimensional contour diagrams show evidence that the beam as well as the main component is being heated perpendicular to B. For example both contour diagrams in Fig. 3 show a pronounced perpendicular bowing at high proton energies.
+This motion is observed in association with a distortion of the velocity distribution of the main component such that its perpendicular temperature, $T{\perp M}$, is larger than its parallel temperature, $T{\parallel M}$.^{21,12} In addition the beam is generally hotter than the main component and only weakly anisotropic.
+Although in a gross sense $T{\parallel B} \ge T{\perp B}$, most two dimensional contour diagrams show evidence that the beam as well as the main component is being heated perpendicular to B. For example both contour diagrams in Fig. 3 show a pronounced perpendicular bowing at high proton energies.